 At home, unless your firearms are under the immediate supervision of a licence-holder, you must keep them unloaded and locked away.

-For owners of pistols and MSSAs (military-style semi-automatics), and for collectors there are additional security requirements, which they are advised of when they apply for their special endorsements.
+For owners of pistols, restricted weapons, and prohibited firearms (semi-automatic firearms - excluding low calibre rimfire rifles - and pump-action firearms above a specified magazine capacity) including collectors, there are additional security requirements, which they are advised of when they apply for their special endorsements.

 The Arms Act puts duties on firearms owners and users, and can lead to prosecution if contravened.
 Most of these provisions are common-sense, but if you are in any doubt, or require more information, you should contact a solicitor, the Police, or obtain a copy of the Arms Act and Regulations.